dominicpalmer/dotfiles/windows/README.md

 ### Core settings

-When faced with a fresh Windows install, work through the following system changes:
+When faced with a fresh Windows install:

 1. Do a full sweep of every single control panel setting to configure UI, security, privacy, security etc.
 2. Clean up the taskbar.
 Remove Cortana, search, the notifications button, and use small icons